-Our recreation expenses are expected to remain steady for fiscal year 2019.
-At the present time there are no plans for capital expenditures.
+Our recreation expenses are expected to remain steady for fiscal year 2020.
+At the present time there are plans in place to build new campsites and cabins at several of the parks.

 CONTACTING THE DISTRICT'S FINANCIAL MANAGEMENT

 This financial report is designed to provide our customers, investors, and creditors with a general overview of the District's finances and to show the District's accountability for the money it receives.
 If you have any questions about this report or need additional financial information, contact the District's Comptroller's Office at 17 JM Tatum Industrial Drive, Suite 120, Hattiesburg, Mississippi 39401.